 Black Opal Clarity and Luster

 Black opal clarity is typically translucent to opaque and almost all specimens will have eye visible inclusions such as patches or lines of potch (common opal).
 With black opal, it is the presence of crazing that can render a specimen worthless.
-Crazing is due to the drying of opal and it results in surface-reaching cracks or fixtures.
-Black opal should have a wax-like luster, but at the same time, it should not appear to be too 'plasticy'.
+Crazing is due to the drying of opal and it results in surface-reaching cracks or fissures.
+Black opal should have a wax-like luster, but at the same time, it should not appear to be too 'plasticky'.

 Black Opal Cut and Shape

 Typically, the shape and cut of a finished black opal will be dependent on the original opal rough.
 Black opals are most often cut into oval cabochons, but other shapes are also very popular, such as teardrops and trillion shapes.
 Most black opals are cut with low domes because they have rather thin color bars.
 If the opal color bar is too thin, it may be unfeasible to fashion any domed surface at all from the stone.

 Australian black opal is typically untreated.
 Ethiopia is a major source for treated black opal.
 The treatment used on Ethiopian opal is an old smoking method which allows carbon to deeply penetrate the opal and enhance its color.
 There have been recently reported enhancements involving a combination of heat and sugar; stones are soaked in a sugar solution and then dipped in sulfuric acid.
 They are then slowly heated to produce a darker body tone.